-Ref Name / Summary of response received Council's response
+Ref No. Name / Organisation Summary of response received Council's response

-No. Organisation

-68 Cllr Martin 3.1.6: • Agreed
+68 Cllr Martin 3.1.6: .
+Aguard

-Elengorn, In line 5 delete "for"
+00 Elengorn, In line 5 delete "for" Agreed

+Environment

-Environment In line 10 replace "the" by "a".
+In line 10 replace "the" by "a".

 Spokesperson

 Richmond upon

 Thames Liberal

 Democrat

 Councillors

 Group

 69 Cllr Martin 3.1.10: Replace second line by "towns and villages.
-The local character of each is • The Council has decided to use the term 'villages', as defined within the
+The local character of each is The Council has decided to use the term 'villages', as defined within the

 Elengorn, distinctive, recognisable and". glossary as: "A term applied to define the distinct and local areas in this

 Environment borough as determined by local communities."
 It therefore also applies to

 Spokesperson and encompasses towns.

 Richmond upon

 Thames Liberal

 Democrat

 Councillors

 Group

-70 Cllr Martin 3.1.11: In line 4 add "towns and" before "villages". • The Council has decided to use the term 'villages', as defined within the
+70 Cllr Martin 3.1.11: In line 4 add "towns and" before "villages".
+The Council has decided to use the term 'villages', as defined within the

 Elengorn, glossary as: "A term applied to define the distinct and local areas in this

 Environment borough as determined by local communities."
 It therefore also applies to

 Spokesperson and encompasses towns.

 Richmond upon

 Thames Liberal

 Democrat

 Councillors

 Group

-71 Cllr Martin 3.1.13: In line 13 replace "the" by "a". • Agreed
+71 Cllr Martin 3.1.13: In line 13 replace "the" by "a".
+Agreed

 Elengorn,

 Environment

 Spokesperson

 Richmond upon

 Thames Liberal

 Democrat

 Councillors

-L Group
+Group

 72 William 3.1.20: Lack of response to emergency situations, the resources that will need to Comments and concerns in relation to emergency and disaster

-Mortimer be stored, communications and transport infrastructure requirements and management are noted.
+1 Mortimer be stored, communications and transport infrastructure requirements and management are noted.
 One of the duties imposed upon Local Authorities

 systems that will need to be deployed under the Civil Contingencies Act (2004) is to assess the risk of an

 emergency occurring within or affecting their geographical area.
+This duty

+l Emergency occurring within or affecting their geographical area.
 This duty